Records: Palmview High School teacher in custody for coercing minor online

 In a statement, the La Joya Independent School District said the investigation does not involve the district.
 Read the full statement below.

 “We are aware that a former teacher from Palmview High School has been arrested by the U.S. Department of Homeland Security.
 We have been informed that this investigation does not involve La Joya ISD.
 We will continue to monitor the progress of this investigation.
-The safety of our students and staff continues to be our number one priority as we provide Educational Excellence this fall.”
+The safety of our students and staff continues to be our number one priority as we provide Educational Excellence for all."

 Munoz is scheduled to appear in court for a detention hearing on Wednesday, Dec.
 21.